 His personal and professional journey has so far taken Holger from Germany to the United Kingdom and the United States.
 Holger grew up near Heidelberg in Southwestern Germany, was educated at the Universities of Freiburg (M.A., 1997), Cambridge, and Oxford (D.Phil.
 2001), and taught at the Universities of Cambridge (2002–5) and Liverpool (2005–10), where he also founded the interdisciplinary Eighteenth-Century Worlds Research Centre.
 In 2010, he moved to the J. Carroll Amundson Chair in British History at the University of Pittsburgh.

 In addition to sharing his passion for historical research as an author, educator, lecturer, and a consultant for museums and TV, Holger relishes opportunities to help foster excellent research environments.
 He is passionate about the pivotal role that graduate education plays in research universities, about its importance as a public good, and about fostering the conditions in which diverse graduate students thrive as they prepare to lead their disciplines and professions.
-He currently serves as Associate Dean for Graduate Studies and Research in the University of Pittsburgh’s Dietrich School of Arts & Sciences.
+From 2017 to 2021, he served as Associate Dean for Graduate Studies and Research in the University of Pittsburgh’s Dietrich School of Arts & Sciences.